florian-beetz/bachelor-thesis/thesis.md

 For ArchUnit a development version was already available, so it could simply be updated.
-The LibreOffice SDK and Microsoft ApplicationInsights were incompatible with Java 9, so for the first iteration, they were temporarily removed and the features of JabRef depending on them disabled.
+The LibreOffice +SDK and Microsoft ApplicationInsights were incompatible with Java 9, so for the first iteration, they were temporarily removed and the features of JabRef depending on them disabled.

-Second, the GUI libraries *Spin* and *ControlsFX* and JabRef itself used internal APIs in the JDK, that were no longer accessible.
+Second, the +GUI libraries *Spin* and *ControlsFX* and JabRef itself used internal ++API in the +JDK, that were no longer accessible.
 For the first iteration, the solution was to simply use the flags mentioned in [@sec:j9_mig] to allow the access to those libraries.
 [@lst:jr-args] shows the command line arguments required to run JabRef in the